Hibachi Noodles

 Replace soy sauce with coconut aminos or tamari for a gluten-free recipe.

-Butter & Oil – This recipe uses a combination of butter and sesame oil.
-Butter gives a creamy buttery taste and sesame oil gives a very unique Asian flavor to these noodles.
+Butter and Oil – This recipe combines butter and sesame oil.
+Butter gives these noodles a creamy, buttery taste, and sesame oil adds a unique Asian flavor.

 Others – You will also need onions, fresh ginger, garlic, and white sesame seeds.

-You can also add some stir-fried chicken or shrimp to this recipe for added protein and make it a complete meal.
+You can add some tofu, beef, chicken, or shrimp to this recipe for added protein and make it a complete meal.

-Add your favorite vegetables like carrots, celery, mushrooms, bok choy, baby corn, snap peas, etc to make this dish wholesome.
+To make this dish wholesome, add your favorite vegetables, such as cabbage, carrots, bean sprouts, celery, mushrooms, bok choy, baby corn, snap peas, etc.

 How To Make Hibachi Noodles